penmasters/zabbix-book/docs/ch09-zabbix-extending/user-parameters.md

 In this section you have learned how to create simple custom checks, as well as something more advanced.

-As long as you are able to write some code which fulfills your custom needs, Zabbix will be there to help you collect and visualize it!
+As long as you are able to write some code which fulfils your custom needs, Zabbix will be there to help you collect and visualize it!

 ## Questions